 - Design challenges: Designing intuitive and efficient user interfaces for AR applications can be difficult, particularly when considering the wide range of devices and use cases.

-- Educating users: As AR is still an emerging technology, many consumers are not yet familiar with its wide-reaching applications in their daily lives, as noted by Network World.
+- Educating users: As AR is still an emerging technology, many consumers are not yet familiar with its wide-reaching applications in their daily lives.

 Privacy and Security Concerns